wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = WIP 4.0.1 =
+- Added the "Button Image URL" field for the Stripe Buy Now type buttons (to allow button image customization).
 - The user role options for the "Admin Dashboard Access Permission" settings field will show the translated values.
-- The settings menu update capability will also respect the "Role" permission set in the "Admin Dashboard Access Permission" settings.
+- The settings menu update capability will also respects the "Role" permission set in the "Admin Dashboard Access Permission" settings.
 - Added a check to see if an username exists in the create_wp_user() function.

 = 4.0.0 =